Diljeet-Kaur/SeleniumFreelancerProject/README.md

-# Multi-Files-Parser
+# Cost Calculator Automation
-Multi-File Parser is having ability to parse XML, JSON, XLS and CSV.
-It is written on top of various industry standard parsers.
+Cost Calculator automation is a tool to automate on user-experience using selenium to loop through all the given products on the portal and find their shipping cost against different destinations.
 The API is **simple to use**, independent in nature and is written to **perform and scale**.
+It uses Google spreadsheet for input/output and the google REST APIs are secured using OAUTH 2.0.

 - It is written using Strategy so new strategies i.e. Parsers for new formats can be added adhering Single Responsibility.
 - Ability to read files from a directory or File[].